Nae Ionescu: Life

 Born in Brăila, Ionescu studied Letters at the University of Bucharest until 1912.
 Upon graduation, he was appointed teacher at the Matei Basarab High School in Bucharest.
 When World War I began, he traveled to Germany for additional studies at the University of Göttingen.
-Romania's entry into the war on the Entente side prevented him from returning, but he was awarded a doctorate in philosophy in 1919 from the University of Munich.
+Romania's entry into the war on the Entente side prevented him from returning, but he was awarded a doctorate in philosophy in 1919 from the Ludwig-Maximilians-Universität München.
 His thesis was entitled Die Logistik als Versuch einer neuen Begründung der Mathematik ("Formal logic as an attempt at a new foundation of mathematics").

 Back in Romania, after another brief stint teaching, Ionescu was appointed assistant to Constantin Rădulescu-Motru at the University of Bucharest's department of Logic and Theory of Knowledge.

 His life's work had a profound effect on a generation of Romanian thinkers, first for his studies on comparative religion, philosophy, and mysticism, but later for his nationalist and far right sentiment.
 Some of the figures he influenced include Constantin Noica, Mircea Eliade, Emil Cioran, Haig Acterian, Jeni Acterian, Mihail Sebastian, Mircea Vulcănescu, and Petre Țuțea.
 The existentialist and partly mystical school of thought Ionescu introduced bore the name Trăirism.
 Trăirism intersected at several points with the ideology of the Iron Guard; the connection became even more direct when many of its adherents also publicly associated with the latter.

 Ionescu himself was more reserved in his dealings with the Guard.
 He was the editor of the highly influential newspaper Cuvântul, which had long backed King Carol II – the major rival of the Guard.
 However, Ionescu moved away from the monarchy due to Carol's inner circle.
 Ionescu's antisemitism was a decisive factor in his switching of allegiances: Jewish writer Mihail Sebastian's Journal depicts the interval during which Ionescu's virulence grew, as well as the reasons that were animating his large following.

+He was the mentor of a generation of extremist and anti-Semitic students.